 There are many factors that determine which age grouping and level is best for a child – personality, natural ability, and experience broadly describe some of them.
 Students thrive in widely differing situations.
 We encourage you to trust the instructor’s recommendation and allow your child’s skills to unfold at a natural pace.
+To register for classes please click here.

 Young Children’s Dance